ang3lfco/instagram-clone/README.md

 # Instagram Clone
-A professional full-stack clone of Instagram built with **Next.js**, **Prisma**, **Pinata** and other modern technologies.
+A full-stack clone of Instagram built with **Next.js**, **Prisma**, **Pinata** and other modern technologies.
 This project replicates the core features of Instagram such as authentication, image uploads, likes, comments, user profiles, and more.

 ## Tech Stack